MasouShizuka/projects.yazi/README.md

 # projects.yazi

-A [Yazi](https://github.com/sxyazi/yazi) plugin that adds the functionality to save and load projects.
+A [Yazi](https://github.com/sxyazi/yazi) plugin that adds the functionality to save, load and merge projects.
 A project means all `tabs` and their status, including `cwd` and so on.

 > [!NOTE]